flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 The airport must be equipped with the appropriate ILS CAT (category) capability.

-- CAT III - LVP (Low Visibility Procedure) enforce
+- CAT III - LVP (Low Visibility Procedure) enforced
-- CAT II / CAT III - LVP (Low Visibility Procedure) not enforce
+- CAT II / CAT III - LVP (Low Visibility Procedure) not enforced
-- CAT I - Operators have a list of runways that are authorized to use Autoland with CAT
+- CAT I - Operators have a list of runways that are authorized to use Autoland with CAT I

 !!! danger "Low Visibility Operations (LVO) Not Enforced"
     If the flight crew opts to perform an Autoland on a CAT II / CAT III capable runway when LVO is not enforced (checked with ATIS or ATC) the runway **must be considered a CAT I runway**.